Turning Your Writing Into a Business

 Rivka Kawano is the owner of Author Sensei.
 Coaching and marketing authors are just a couple of services that her business offers.
 She is also a terrific blogger!

 We discussed what a writer needs to now to get their business off the ground, such as how to get an EIN number, how to use your writing space as a deduction and how to avoid scams.
 We also discussed how very important it is that you establish your target audience and find out what is the best way to capture their attention.
-Also one you have their attention how you can build a relationship that can help you meet your goals.
+Once you have their attention how you can build a relationship that can help you meet your goals.

 In this video: